pah235/Product-Delivery-Analysis/README.md

 # Product-Delivery-Analysis
-This project showcases a Power BI dashboard analyzing order delivery performance for an e-commerce platform.
+This project showcases a Power BI report analyzing order delivery performance for an e-commerce platform.
 It includes insights on shipping status, delivery timelines, and key operational metrics by merchandise type and location.

 ---